 It is impossible to avoid all mycotoxin exposure and a healthy horse with a healthy immune system will have a level of built-in protection against these toxins when exposed to low levels.
 Young and stressed horses will always be more susceptible as will elderly horses with impaired immune systems.

 What are mycotoxins and where can they be found?

-Regarding mycotoxins and their affect upon horses Dr Eleanor Kellon writes
+Regarding mycotoxins and their effect upon horses Dr Eleanor Kellon writes the following:

 Testing Forage and Horse Feed for Mycotoxins

 Although testing can be carried out to screen for panels of mycotoxins by ELISA it is important to understand that the screenings are expensive and also only test for a narrow range of the most common mycotoxins.
 With this in mind then Forageplus believes that it is better to either feed only the best and most clean horse feeds and forage.

 It can be compared to finding a very expensive needle in a haystack determining if you have a problem with mycotoxins, as all horse feed is likely to have to be tested and a panel of 6 screens covering Aflatoxin, Ochratoxin, Zearalenone, T-2, DON plus Fumonisins could cost in the region of £220.